NDCHIRO/Brain-Trainer/README.md

 # Brain-Trainer

-train the brain on random adds  within 30 sec timer and .
+train the brain on random additions  within 30 sec timer and .